fry69/quarto-bluesky-comments/README.md

     re-publish.

 Using Bluesky for comments introduces a chicken-or-egg problem.
-You need one Bluesky post to watch for replies, which will be shown in your blog post.
-But to publish that post, you first need to publish your blog.
-And then you need to come back to your blog and update it with the link to the Bluesky post.
+You need one Bluesky post to watch for replies so that those replies can be shown in your blog post as comments.
+But first need to publish your blog so you can share it on Bluesky.
+Once you have the link to your skeet, come back to your blog and add the `{{< bluesky-comments >}}` shortcode.

 The `{{< bluesky-comments >}}` shortcode doesn’t add any additional decoration (to make it as flexible as possible for your use case).